-Action A3: Current Status of Action If Completed, has the Action achieved its objective?
-Description of Action (as submitted in the IP) Agency for Fisheries has developed recommendations for users of salmon fishing sites.
-Ongoing Control introductions and transfers.
+Current Status of Action Ongoing If Completed, has the Action achieved its objective?
+Action A3: Description of Action (as submitted in the IP) Control introductions and transfers.
 Expected Outcome (as submitted in the IP) Control movements into a Commission area of reproductively viable non-indigenous anadromous salmonids or their gametes.
 Progress on Action to Date (Provide a brief overview with a quantitative measure of progress.
 Other material (e.g. website links) will not be evaluated.)
 The requirements and rules relating to introduction of aquatic species came into force by the Order of the Federal Agency for Fisheries No. 433, 06.05.2010 in accordance with the Federal Law "On fisheries and conservation of aquatic biological resources" No. 166-FZ, 20.12.2004.
 The Order requires a comprehensive scientific substantiation for any introduction of aquatic species to take place.
-No movements into the Commission area of reproductively viable non-indigenous anadromous salmonids or their gametes was planned and implemented in 2017.
+No movements into the Commission area of reproductively viable non-indigenous anadromous salmonids or their gametes was planned and implemented in 2018.
 Current Status of Action Ongoing If Completed, has the Action achieved its objective?